IMF agrees $14-18 billion bailout for Ukraine

 The previous, ousted government said the country of 46 million needed around $35 billion over two years to stave off bankruptcy.

 It faces about $10 billion in repayments on its foreign currency debt this year, excluding the several billion dollars it will require for gas imports from Russia.
-In June, it will have to pay out on a maturing $1 billion eurobond.
+In June, it will have to pay out on a $1 billion eurobond that matures.

 This was an unpopular condition for IMF aid that Yanukovich had refused before he was ousted last month.